 It’s October.
 Pink Ribbon month.
 Pinktober it’s called.

 Now I have to tread really carefully here as I may offend.
-But I’m going there anyway.
-And yes, you’ll say I’m judging.
-And no, I fortunately haven’t had breast cancer, or have been personally affected by it.
+And I definitely don’t intend to.
+So please just take a breath and read on with an open mind.
+And no, I fortunately haven’t had breast cancer, or have been personally affected by it, so I cannot speak from that perspective.
 But I did work in advertising, so just may be able to comment from another point of view.

 Cancer is a multi, multi billion dollar business.
 Yes, a business.
 Have you ever stopped and thought to ask where ALL that money goes?
 If we prevented cancer, heavens, hosts of people would be out of a job.
-And some of those (by all means not all) have a vested interest in maintaining the status quo.
+And a percentage of those who have power have a vested interest in maintaining the status quo.

 I’m going to pose something different.
 What if we could simply prevent breast cancer?
 Full stop.
 Not with a vaccine.
 But with careful, diligent, consistent and fierce self love.
 For it takes courage to rise above the fear, the genetic inevitability, the collective grief that precipitates cancer.